NAV

 Any applications subsequently downloaded from the SimpleHelp server will then be tagged to query the failover URL for instructions.

-Configuring Failover on the Standard Web Server
+Configuring a Failover Web Server

 The failover URL configured in your SimpleHelp server should be a plain text file (mime type ‘text/plain’) served by the standard web server of your choice (e.g. Apache or IIS).

-This text file should be configured as a grouped set of name/value pairs as the example
+This text file should be configured as a grouped set of name/value pairs as the example below:

 use=primary